 - There is no way to select files and folders to include, aside from using the global ignore settings. - The folder imported does not become a working copy.
-You have to do a checkout to copy the files back from the server. - · It is easy to import to the wrong folder level in the repository.
+You have to do a checkout to copy the files back from the server. - It is easy to import to the wrong folder level in the repository.

-For these reasons we recommend that you do not use the import command at all but rather follow the two-step method described in Section 4.2.2, "Import in Place".
-But since you are here, this is how the basic import works ...
+For these reasons we recommend that you do not use the import command at all but rather follow the twostep method described in Section 4.2.2, "Import in Place", unless you are performing the simple step of creating an initial /trunk /tags /branches structure in your repository.
+Since you are here, this is how the basic import works ...